 4.1) Start ImageJ.
 To open the movie, click ‘File’ on the ImageJ panel, then, consecutively on the dropdown menus as they unfold: ‘Import’ then ‘Image Explorer’.
 Highlight the chosen movie, then right-click on it, then left-click on ‘Protoplast Analyzer’.
 Browse through the movie (using a slider at the protoplast image bottom) to identify protoplasts that remain largely immobile during the experiment – these will be analyzed.
 Back on the first image, using the mouse, draw circles (picked from the ImageJ drawing tools) around the selected protoplasts (Figure 2B), then click ‘OK’ in the table of ‘Detection parameters’ that appeared.

 4.2) To launch the protoplast detection algorithm, click ‘Local’ on the protoplast image top panel, then ‘Process’ in the dropdown menu.
 Examine the green circles around the selected protoplasts (Figure 2C) throughout the movie.
+NOTE: In case a red dot appears (to indicate a bad contour fit – usually due to a poor image contrast), re-run with different parameters.
 Save the ‘Result’ in an Excel file.
 Quit ImageJ.

-NOTE: In case a red dot appears (to indicate a bad contour fit – usually due to a poor image contrast), re-run with different parameters.
+4.3) To separate the lines belonging to each cell (which – if two or more cells were analyzed simultaneously – will be intertwined, because the analysis is done frame by frame), in Excel, sort the saved data by the cell number column (‘object’).

-4.3) To determine the pixel-to-µm conversion factor for obtaining the real value of Pf, snap an image of a micrometer ruler via the same 20X microscope objective.
+4.4) To determine the pixel-to-µm conversion factor for obtaining the real value of Pf, snap an image of a micrometer ruler via the same 20X microscope objective.
 Drag a line (picked from the ImageJ drawing tools) along the ruler image and read the pixel number equivalent to the ruler length at the bottom of the ImageJ main panel.
 Convert the arbitrary pixel area values in the Excel file into µm2.
-Save the areas time course as a text file (two columns of numbers only).
+Save the areas time course (for each cell separately) as a text file (two columns of numbers only).
 NOTE: This will be an input to the volume-fitting ‘PfFit’ program.

 5. Modeling the Rate of Osmolarity Change in the Experimental Chamber Using ImageJ and the Matlab Program PfFit